 If someone with celiac disease eats food with gluten, it leads to damage in their small intestines and can cause many problems including serious malnutrition.

-A skin condition can also be caused by gluten allergy, called dermatitis herpetiformis.
+A skin condition can also be caused by gluten, called dermatitis herpetiformis.

 Some people also have concerns that being sensitive to gluten is a cause of a variety of other health conditions, such as autism.
 While there isn’t any evidence to date that shows gluten causes these conditions, some people choose to try going gluten-free to see if it helps them feel better.